JustinRaoECCC/nhs-infrastructure-map/README.md

 3. Active becomes inactive

-6. Creating a station auto creates a station older in the file system of format: AKIE_RIVER_NEAR_THE_760_M_CONTOUR_07EA007
 7. Be able to delete a station (admin contol)
 8. Be able to create a folder as an inspection (based off of the name convention) and be able to upload documents/photos to it
   - First 6 photos displayed only